-If you watch a lot of Netflix shows or generally keep up to the trends, you’ve been probably hearing a lot about the Konmari method and the phrase, “spark joy”.
-But what exactly is this method and why are so many people intrigued by it?
-Keep reading to find out and how you can incorporate this method in your own home.
+If you watch a lot of Netflix shows or generally keep up with the trends, you’ve been probably hearing a lot about the Konmari method and the phrase “spark joy.”
+But what exactly is this method, and why are so many people intrigued by it?
+Keep reading to find out how you can incorporate this method in your own home.

 What is the Konmari Method?

-The Principles of Konmari Method and How To Do It
+The Principles of the Konmari Method and How To Do It

 Marie Kondo’s Konmari method has six principles.
-Here’s how you can apply them in your life:
+Here is how you can apply them in your life:

 Commit yourself to tidying up

 Before decluttering, make sure you’re fully committed to this lifestyle.
 You don’t have to be fully into it, but you have to be ready to let go of some things and actually clean and organize your room/area.